A cheaper home loan can save you thousands. Learn how to find the cheapest home loan that's right for you.

 Interest rate is now 3.89%

 This is probably what most people have in mind when they they think about finding the cheapest home loan.
 A low interest rate makes a massive difference to the overall expense of a home loan.
-Just look below to see how much of a difference it can make, all things being equal.
+Just look below to see how much of a difference it can make in the hypothetical situation below, all things being equal.

 Typically, low interest rates are offered on basic home loans, or loans from lenders who have been able to reduce their costs, such as online lenders.
 Sometimes lenders will also offer very low fixed rates as promotions to secure new business.
 Once the fixed period ends, the rate can revert to a less competitive variable rate, so be sure to ask lenders what their revert rate will potentially be.